Gohbach

 The Gohbach is a 20 km long, right-hand tributary of the Aller in Lower Saxony, Germany.

 Course

 The Gohbach rises in the district of Rotenburg in the borough of Visselhövede near the village of Dreeßel.

-From there it runs southwest through the area of Kirchlinteln in Verden district and on the territory of the town of Verden an der Aller, where it discharges into the Aller at Eitze.
+From there it runs southwest through the area of Kirchlinteln in Verden district and within the territory of the town of Verden an der Aller, where it discharges into the Aller at Eitze.